Bhagirathi Massif: Climbing history

 Bhagirathi I was first climbed by a Japanese expedition team via its south-east ridge in 1980.
 They used around 2000 m rope for fixing and technical climbing.
 The second climb happened in 1983 by a British team led by Martin Moran and his three friends John Mothersele, Charlie Heard and Kevin Flint via the west ridge.
 On 21 August, Martin Moran and Charlie Heard reached the summit around 4.30 pm; the next day on 22 August, Charlie Heard died from a fall while abseiling.

 Bhagirathi II was the first ascent by Austrians Edi Ellmauthaler and Toni Messner in 1933.
 The first Indian success on this peak came on 20 October 1966.
 Govinda Raj, Amar Ray, and two Sherpas, Karma and Gyalboo climbed to the summit after a ten-hour of a difficult climb. while coming back from a summit in a freak accident Amar Ray, and two Sherpas Karma and Gyalboo died while Govinda Raj got frostbite.

-Bhagirathi III was the first ascent by Britishers Kolin Kirkus and Charles Warren reached the summit for the first time in 1933.
+Bhagirathi III was the first ascent by Britishers Colin Kirkus and Charles Warren reached the summit for the first time in 1933.
 The first Indian success on this peak came on 20 October 1966.
-Janez Jeglic and Silvo Karo climbed the overhanging west face On 7 September 1990.
+Janez Jeglic and Silvo Karo climbed the overhanging west face on 7 September 1990.

 First ascent of Bhagirathi IV In 2009 three Slovenians friend Rok Blagus, Luka Lindic, and Marko Prezelj climbed and descended west face of Bhagirathi IV in a single day first reported ascent of this peak. in 1994 Matjaz Jamnik and Silvo Karo another Slovenians tried and reached up to 5500 meters in eleven attempts, but due to bad weather could not make it to the summit.